cortex-js/cortexjs.io/docs/compute-engine/87-reference-functions.md

 <Signature name="Assign">_id_, _fn_</Signature>

-Assign the anonymous function _fn_ to the identifier _id_.
+Assign the function literal _fn_ to the identifier _id_.

-The identifier _id_ should either not have been declared yet, or been declared as a function.
+`Assign` is not a [pure function](/compute-engine/guides/expressions#pure-expressions), as it changes the state of the Compute Engine.

-`Assign` is not a [pure function](/compute-engine/guides/expressions#pure-expressions).
+The _fn_ is a function literal, which can be created using the `["Function"]` expression or the shorthand function literal.

 <Latex value="\operatorname{double}(x) \coloneq 2x"/>